|Normal Open Sutures in Infant Skull (Pink)|

 - High-arched, narrow palate, or cleft palate

-- Problems with development of inner ear and hearing loss
+- Problems with development of the inner ear and hearing loss

-- Meniere’s disease (dizziness, vertigo, or ringing in the ears)
+- Meniere’s disease—lightheadedness, vertigo, or ringing in the ears

 - Curvature of the spine